Manny Harris: Shandong Heroes (2020–2021)

 On October 4, 2020, Harris signed with the Shandong Heroes of the CBA.
 On November 5, he was named CBA player of the week after posting 44 points and ten rebounds, while his team defeated the Nanjing Monkey Kings.

 Return to AEK (2021)

 On July 29, 2021, Harris signed back with AEK Athens of the Greek Basket League and the Basketball Champions League.
 He left the team on October 3.

 Kaohsiung Steelers

 On March 2, 2022, Harris signed with Kaohsiung Steelers of the Taiwanese P. League+ for the remainder of the season.

-Return to Hapoel Holon (2023–present)
+Return to Hapoel Holon (2023)

 On February 25, 2023, he signed with Hapoel Holon of the Israeli Basketball Premier League.

+Merkezefendi Bld.
+Denizli Basket (2023)

+On April 28, 2023, he signed with Merkezefendi Bld.
+Denizli Basket of the Turkish Basketball Super League (BSL).

+Al Ittihad Alexandria (2023–present)

+In October 2023, Harris made his debut for Al Ittihad Alexandria.